 After the warning and the act of prudence, we can say loud and clear that HIIT is an excellent approach for those who have little time to train.
 About time invested and performance obtained, few training sessions are so effective.

 To all this, we must add the effectiveness of HIIT to lose weight and eliminate body fat.
 With this practice’s advent, the myth that it is impossible to lose weight at a high intensity is completely disproved.

-What is clear, as shown in the post, is that the methodology is one of the most complete and effective today.
-A methodology that also stands out for its ability to adapt to different user profiles.
-Although a minimum physical condition is required to face this type, routines and activities can be adapted to various sports and conditions.
+What is clear, as shown in the post, is that the methodology is one of the most complete and effective today. a methodology that also stands out for its ability to adapt to different user profiles.
+Although a minimum level of physical condition is required to face this type of activity, routines and activities can be adapted to various sports and conditions.

 1“HIIT Workouts for Beginners (3 Running & Interval Training …”.

 2“3 Interval Training Workouts and HIIT Exercises – Greatist“.